SAP-samples/event-driven-integrations-codejam/exercises/draft/XX-dynamic-message-routing/README.md

 }
 ```

-👉 Create a CloudEvent message manually and validate it on this service - TBA.
+Create a CloudEvent message and share it as a comment in the comments section below.

 ---

-To summarise, CloudEvents is a specification for describing event data in common formats.
+As we learned in the previous exercise, CloudEvents is a specification for describing event data in common formats.
 The goal is to provide interoperability across services, platforms and systems.

-## CloudEvent transport format
+## CloudEvent format

 Event Formats specify how to serialize a CloudEvent with certain encoding formats.
 Depending on our requirements it is possible that we might need to use a specific format to encode our CloudEvent message.
 We might need to send the data in something different than the JSON format, e.g. [AVRO](https://github.com/cloudevents/spec/blob/main/cloudevents/formats/avro-format.md), [Protobuf](https://github.com/cloudevents/spec/blob/main/cloudevents/formats/protobuf-format.md).
 Check out the specification document if you want to learn more about these [different formats](https://github.com/cloudevents/spec/blob/main/cloudevents/formats/).

 > For simplicity purposes we will stick to the [JSON Event format](https://github.com/cloudevents/spec/blob/main/cloudevents/formats/json-format.md) as it is the most common and easiest to interact with.

+In the previous exercise we basically created .
+If we would have sent that message with the HTTP protocol it would have been of type `application/cloudevents+json`.

-Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event transport formats available, let's see how we can create one programmatically.
+Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event Formats available, let's see how we can create one programmatically.

 ## CloudEvents SDK

 There are language-specific SDKs that can be used to create a message that complies with the CloudEvents standard.
-Below is a list of the different languages that an SDK is available for:
+Below a list of the different languages that an SDK is available for:

 - [C#](https://github.com/cloudevents/sdk-csharp)
 - [Go](https://github.com/cloudevents/sdk-go)